banzaicloud/istio-operator/docs/federation/gateway/README.md

 Wait for the `istio-eks` and `istio-gke` RemoteIstio resource status to become `Available` and also the pods in the `istio-system` on those clusters to become ready as well.

-> It could take some time to these resrouces to become `Available` and also reconiliation failures will occur since the reconciliation process must determine the ingress gateway addresses of the clusters.
+> It could take some time to these resources to become `Available` and also reconciliation failures will occur since the reconciliation process must determine the ingress gateway addresses of the clusters.

 ```text
 ❯ kubectl --context=${CTX_PKE} -n istio-system get remoteistios